George Bradford Brainerd: Biography

 Brainerd was born on November 27, 1845, in Haddam Neck, Connecticut.
 He attended Rensselaer Polytechnic Institute in Troy, New York, from which he graduated in 1865.
 While at R.P.I., he, along with seven other men, founded the Theta Xi fraternity.
 As a civil engineer, Brainerd worked for the then-City of Brooklyn in the position of Deputy Water Purveyor — a position he held for 17 years (1869 to 1886).
 During this time, Brainerd published the 48-page book The Water Works of Brooklyn (1873).

 George Brainerd died on April 13, 1887, at 12:00 pm in Brooklyn.
-He is buried in an unknown plot in Old Rock Landing Cemetery in Haddam, Connecticut.
+He is buried next to a large stone pillar dedicated to him, his parents and his brother in Old Rock Landing Cemetery in Haddam Neck, Connecticut.
 He suffered from an acute throat infection in the mid-1880s and had a brain tumor, which led to a stroke and paralysis.
-Smoking and frequent exposure to toxic photography chemicals likely contributed to the development of his tumor.
+Smoking and frequent exposure to toxic photography chemicals may have contributed to the development of his tumor.